Repotting your plants can sound tricky, but we have a few tips to make it a success.

-If you see one or a combination of these signs, you'll know it's time to repot:
+Not sure if you need to repot your plants?
+If you see one or a combination of these signs, you'll know it's a good time to re-pot:

-- Roots are pushing the plant up, out of the planter
+2. Roots are pushing the plant up and almost out of the planter

-- Plant dries out more quickly than usual, requiring more frequent waterings
+5. The plant's potting mix dries out more quickly than before, requiring more frequent waterings

-- Noticeable salt and mineral build up on the plant or planter
+7. There's noticeable salt and mineral build-up on the plant or planter

 — Fresh potting mix

-- A watering can, spray bottle, or makeshift water bottle
+— A watering can, water bottle, or sink faucet

-3. Turn your plant sideways, hold it gently by the stems, and tap the bottom of its current container until the plant slides out (you can give it a bit of help with a couple gentle tugs on the base of the stems).
+Turn your plant sideways, hold it gently by the stems or leaves, and tap the bottom of its current vessel until the plant slides out.
+You might need to give it a bit of help with a couple of gentle tugs on the base of the stems.

 2. Loosen the roots